wayfinderio/intro-to-fp/_docs/3-guts-of-fp/swiss-army-knife.md

   const transformedValues = fold(mapFn, [], [3, 4, 5, 6]);
 {% endhighlight %}

 In the same way that a `while` loop is more general than a `for` loop, and that is more general than the `for in` or `for of` variants, we can also write a more specialized version.
 What we'd like to have an equivalent of `filterFn` + `fold` but with the condition test parameterized.
-The signature for this would look like
+The signature for this would look like:

 {% highlight javascript %}
   // (a -> Boolean) -> Array a -> Array a
-  const filter = (mapFn, array) => // filtered array
+  const filter = (filterFn, array) => // filtered array
 {% endhighlight %}

-We could do the same for `mapFn` + `fold`.
+We could do the same for `mapFn` + `fold`:

 {% highlight javascript %}
   // (a -> b) -> Array a -> Array b